-Munich plans Olympic acquisition 2036: opportunities and challenges!
+Munich plans to apply for the 2036 Olympics: opportunities and challenges!

 Transparenz: Redaktionell erstellt und geprüft.